bulletmark/pipxu/README.md

 ```
 usage: pipxu list [-h] [--json] [package ...]

-List Python applications installed by this tool.
+List all applications installed by this tool.

 positional arguments:
-  package     list the given package[s] only
+  package     list the given application[s] only

 options:
   -h, --help  show this help message and exit